sdi: Oil painting of the Heliconian Muse whispering inspiration to Hesiod. (Default)

 He was thrown far from the raft, the rudder

-yanked from his hands; and the mast shattered in the middle
+yanked from his hands; and the mast broke in half

 from a terrible blast of the whirling winds,